linxinshi/EntityLinkingRetrieval-ELR-for-PyLucene-6/README.md

 Mainly rewrite some functions in nordlys/retrieval/lucene_tools.py

 Only works for index of original version.
-If you want to create your own index by Pylucene 6, use term vector to store value instead of textfield (or you can rewrite some functions in lucene_tools.py to make it work with lucene 6 fields).
+If you want to create your own index by Pylucene 6, use term vector to store value instead of textfield (or you can rewrite some functions in lucene_tools.py to support lucene 6 fields).

 # License